Clients & Cases

 The Employer has been prevented from commencing manufacture of his product, and is now being sued for breach of contract by one of his customers for failing to deliver key orders for his company.

-The sub-structure was disrupted by the discovery of uncharted live utilities which were not represented correctly on the general layout drawings of existing utilities which were transposed from a number of statutory body drawings.
+The sub-structure was disrupted by the discovery of uncharted live utilities which were not represented correctly on the general layout drawings of existing utilities which were transposed from several statutory body drawings.

 There was unforeseen ground water and periods of inclement weather which hindered progress of wet trades due to cold temperatures and excessive flooding.
 There were allegedly periods of what the Contractor has claimed as exceptionally inclement weather which delayed the works, but the Architect decided that such a claim did not pass his interpretation of what is deemed ‘exceptionally inclement’ weather and deemed it merely ‘inclement’ weather.